Locally trivial monodromy of moduli spaces of sheaves on Abelian surfaces: Some lattice theory results

 \subsection{Acknowledgements}

 This work is the outcome of my PhD project.
 I am deeply grateful to my advisor, Arvid Perego, for suggesting this problem, for carefully supervising its development and for the constant and precious support provided during the research.
 I wish to thank Antonio Rapagnetta and Claudio Onorati for their valuable guidance and advice, which greatly helped me to carry out this work, and Giovanni Mongardi for his bright comments and suggestions.
+I thank again Claudio Onorati, together with Ángel David Ríos Ortiz, for drawing my attention to an interesting application of this result.
 I am especially grateful to Simone Billi for his significant help in the final stage of the project, particularly for suggesting the proof of Lemma \ref{lemsimo}.
 Together with him, I deeply and sincerely thank Valeria Bertini, Lucas Li Bassi, Alessandro Frassineti and Filippo Papallo for the insightful and fruitful discussions and for their cheerful support.
 I am grateful to the Department of Mathematics of the University of Genoa - and, in particular, to the Algebraic Geometry research group - for providing a stimulating and friendly environment in which to carry out my research.
 The author is member of the INDAM-GNSAGA.